bploetz/versionist/README.markdown

 The versioning strategy used by the collection of routes constrained by `api_version` is set by specifying either `:header`, `:path`, or `:parameter` (and their supporting values) in the configuration Hash passed to `api_version`.
 You configure the module namespace for your API version by specifying `:module` in the configuration Hash passed to `api_version`.

-## Version/Module Naming Convention Gotcha

-Note that if your public facing version naming convention uses dots (i.e. v1.2.3), your module names cannot use dots, as you obviously cannot use dots in module names in Ruby.
-If you wish to simply replace dots with underscores, you'll need to use *two* underscores (i.e. `__`) in the module name passed to `api_version` to work around a quirk in Rails' inflector.

-For example, if your public facing version is v2.0.0 and you want to map this to the module `V2_0_0`, you would do the following in `api_routes`:

-    api_version(:module => "V2__0__0", :header => "Accept", :value => "application/vnd.mycompany.com-v2.0.0") do
-      ...
-    end

-If you use the generators provided Versionist (more below) simply pass the module name as is (without this double underscore hack) and Versionist will take care of this detail for you.

-    rails generate versionist:new_api_version v2.0.0 V2_0_0 header:Accept value:application/vnd.mycompany.com-v2.0.0
-      route  api_version(:module => "V2__0__0", :header=>"Accept", :value=>"application/vnd.mycompany.com-v2.0.0") do
-      end
-      create  app/controllers/v2_0_0
-      create  app/controllers/v2_0_0/base_controller.rb
-      create  spec/controllers/v2_0_0
-      create  spec/controllers/v2_0_0/base_controller_spec.rb
-      create  app/presenters/v2_0_0
-      create  app/presenters/v2_0_0/base_presenter.rb
-      create  spec/presenters/v2_0_0
-      create  spec/presenters/v2_0_0/base_presenter_spec.rb
-      create  public/docs/v2.0.0
-      create  public/docs/v2.0.0/index.html
-      create  public/docs/v2.0.0/style.css

-    rails generate versionist:new_controller foos V2_0_0
-      create  app/controllers/v2_0_0/foos_controller.rb
-      create  spec/controllers/v2_0_0/foos_controller_spec.rb

-    rails generate versionist:new_presenter foos V2_0_0
-      create  app/presenters/v2_0_0/foos_presenter.rb
-      create  spec/presenters/v2_0_0/foos_presenter_spec.rb

-Don't shoot the messenger. :-)

 ## Versioning Strategies